RaneemWael/Digital-Timer/README.md

 #### Report:

-The repord includes detailed information of pin placement onto the FPGA as well as description of the code functionality.
+The report includes detailed information of pin placement onto the FPGA as well as description of the code functionality.